-- a) It shall be the duty of the Contest Officials to check the catalogue reference numbers on form 'A' of each competitor with the symbols on forms 'B' and 'C', taking the reference numbers in the FAI Aerobatic Catalogue as the basic criteria for deciding compliance with the Rules of this section. - b) The final responsibility for the correctness and compatibility of forms "A", "B", and "C" lies with the competitor.
+- a) It shall be the duty of the Contest Officials to check the catalogue reference numbers on form 'A' of each competitor with the symbols on forms B and C, taking the reference numbers in the FAI Aerobatic Catalogue (as amended by CIVA) as the basic criteria for deciding compliance with the Rules of this section. - b) The final responsibility for the correctness and compatibility of forms A, B, and C lies with the competitor.
 Any inaccuracies in the drawing of symbols or in the quoting of coefficients, or the discovery of any cases of repetition of figures, will be referred to the competitor's Team Manager so that the forms may be corrected and resubmitted. - c) The Contest Officials referred to in this rule are those of the organiser. - d) In order to avoid possible alteration and resubmission of forms during the contest, National Aero Clubs may, if they wish, submit the competitor's forms to the organisers for checking not less than one month before the beginning of the contest. - 1.2.3.9.
 Should a competitor disagree with a decision of the Contest Officials concerning his or her Programme 1, a complaint may be put to the International Jury before flying commences in Programme 1.
 The approved programmes of all competitors will be published before the end of Programme Q, in sufficient time for complaints and protests to be made.
-Once the flying of Programme 1 has started, no complaints of any kind will be accepted by the International Jury on any aspect of the composition of a competitor's programme. - 1.2.3.10.The organisers will be responsible for reproducing a sufficient number of copies of competitors' programmes to meet the requirements of the contest.
+Once the flying of Programme 1 has started, no complaints of any kind will be accepted by the International Jury on any aspect of the composition of a competitor's programme. - 1.2.3.10.
+The organisers will be responsible for reproducing a sufficient number of copies of competitors' programmes to meet the requirements of the contest.
 One set of copies of Programme 1 (Form B only) are to be provided to each Team prior to the start of this programme. - 1.2.3.11.
-The organisers will be responsible for ensuring that the names of the competitors will not appear on Forms A, B, and C - 1.2.3.12.A bonus score will be added to the total score before penalties, for each figure less than 10 which goes to make up a total sequence.
-Bonus points will be calculated using the percentages in the following table and added to the competitor's final score automatically by the computer scoring program:
+The organisers will be responsible for ensuring that the names of the competitors will not appear on Forms A, B, and C.